This isn't just another job, but a stepping stone for me to be successful in my career later in life.– Matt Mauer '16

 Not Your Traditional Call Center

 Some people might describe a contact center as small cubicles where workers listen to customer complaints.
-That’s not the case with this contact center.
-Students will talk to customers in support of macys.com and bloomingales.com, but are helping them to resolve their service issues or complete their website orders.
-And, students will find that their co-workers are a lot like them.
-The work environment is open, inviting and includes large tables where students interact and learn from each other while working.
+That’s not the case with this center.
+Students talk to customers and ask them to complete health surveys.
+Students will find that their co-workers are a lot like them.
+The work environment is open and includes large tables where students interact and learn from each other and their supervisors while working.

 Mount Freshman Among First Class of Employees at Education At Work

-Check out Mount student Matt Mauer's story about his Education At Work experience.
+Check out Mount student Danielle Russell's story about her Education At Work experience.
 Read the complete story.

 For More Information